High-intensity interval training: Research

 A 2007 study examined HIIT's physiological effects on fat oxidation in moderately active women.
 The participants in the study performed HIIT (defined as ten sets of 4-minute cycling bursts at an intensity of 90% VO2max separated by 2 minutes of rest) every other day over a 2-week period.
 The study found that seven sessions of HIIT over a 2-week period improved whole body fat oxidation and the capacity for skeletal muscle to oxidize fat in moderately active women.

 A 2008 research study found that HIIT was more effective than moderate-intensity continuous training at lowering fasting insulin levels (31% decrease and 9% decrease, respectively).

+A 2011 study compared 3 different HIIT training programs, 4×4 min, 4×8 min, and 4×16 min.
+The workouts were performed twice per week, at an average of 94%, 90% and 88% of the maximum heart rate, respectively.
+The 4×8 min regimen (4 times 8 minutes of intense work separated by 2 minutes of recovery time) was found to provide the greatest improvements in VO2 max (~11% after 7 weeks).

 A 2017 study examined the effect of HIIT on cognitive performance among a group of children.
 The authors show that HIIT is beneficial to cognitive control and working memory capacity when compared against "a blend of board games, computer games, and trivia quizzes" and that this effect is mediated by the BDNF polymorphism.
 They conclude that the study "suggests a promising alternative to enhance cognition, via short and potent exercise regimens".